What is KlavarScore?

 KlavarScore is a tablature, a visual notation for keyboard instruments based on the appearance of a keyboard.
 The lines represent the black keys and it is read from top to bottom.
 The black keys are represented by black dots (note heads) on the lines, the white keys by open dots (note heads) between the lines.

 KlavarScore makes reading sheet music for keyboard instruments very easy.
-Furthermore reading music written in "difficult" keys is just as easy in KlavarScore, since it does not need "sharp" and "flat" symbols.
+Furthermore reading music written in "difficult" keys is just as easy in KlavarScore, since it does not need "sharp #" and "flat ♭" symbols.
 You can see examples of this on this website.

 Because the Klavar staff matches perfectly with the keyboard on which the arrangement of keys is the same for each octave, any given note or chord is arranged the same way on the staff with respect to the repeating line pattern, regardless of the octave.
 This is unlike the standard notation in which any given note or chord is arranged on the staff depending upon the octave it is in.